Chapultepec Peace Accords: La Libertad

 On November 30, 1984, the second round of negotiations occurred in Ayagualo, La Libertad.
 The negotiations were headed by government representative Abraham Rodríguez with Rubén Zamora representing the guerrillas.
 Rivera y Damas, Giacomo Otonello, and Gregorio Rosa Chávez acted as mediators.
 At the meeting, the "Ayagualo Joint Communiqué" was drafted.

 San Miguel

 On September 19, 1986, the third round of negotiations took place in Sesori, San Miguel.
-Rodolfo Antonio Castillo Claramunt represented the government and Jorge Villacorta represented the guerillas with Monsignor Rivera y Damas acting as mediator.
+Rodolfo Antonio Castillo Claramount represented the government and Jorge Villacorta represented the guerillas with Monsignor Rivera y Damas acting as mediator.
 The terms of the negotiations were not carried out however due to a breakdown in the negotiations.
 It was not until several months later that the process was resumed in a private meeting in Panama.

 San Salvador

 From October 4 to 5, 1987, the final round of negotiations occurred in San Salvador.
 Fidel Chávez Mena represented the government with Salvador Samayoa representing the guerillas and Monsignor Rivera y Damas as mediator.
 At that meeting, the "Joint Communiqué of the Third Dialogue Meeting" was issued which stated the government and guerrillas will to seek a ceasefire and to support the decisions made by the Contadora Group which was seeking peace in Central America.